 S. No. Part Subject Marks Credits

 1. I Language - Tamil/Hindi/Malayalam/ French/ Sanskrit 400 12

 2. II English 400 12

 3. III Core - Theory/Practical 1600 58

+SWAYAM - MOOC - 2

 Allied 400 20

 Elective/Project 300 15

 4. IV Basic Tamil / Advanced Tamil (OR) Non-major electives 150 4

 Skill Based subject 300 9

 Extra Departmental Course (EDC) 100 3

 Environmental Studies 50 2

 Value Education 50 2

-Extension Activities 50 1
+5. V Co-curricular Activities 50 1

-5. SWAYAM - MOOC - 2

-6. V Total 3800 140
+Total 3800 140

-- > 50% CIA is applicable to all subjects except JOC, COP and SWAYAM courses which are considered as extra credit courses. - ➤ UG students should complete SWAYAM-MOOC courses before the completion of 5th semester and the course completion certificate should be submitted through the HOD to the Controller of Examinations.
+- > 50 % CIA is applicable to all subjects except EDC, SBS- I and SWAYAM courses. - ➤ UG students should complete SWAYAM-MOOC courses before the completion of 5th semester and the course completion certificate should be submitted through the HOD to the Controller of Examinations.
 Two credit points will be given to the candidates who have successfully completed the course.
-In case the students have completed more than one online course, the appropriate 2 extra credits shall be awarded to such candidates upon the submission of certificate through the HOD to the Controller of Examinations. - A Field Trip preferably relevant to the course should be undertaken every year.
+In case the students have completed more than one online course, the appropriate 2 extra credits shall be awarded to such candidates upon the submission of certificate through the HOD to the Controller of Examinations. - ➤ A Field Trip preferably relevant to the course should be undertaken every year.